External recon

 nmap -v -sT -T 2 -Pn -p 443 -sV -sC -oA <OUTPUT_FILES> [-iL <INPUT_FILE> | <HOST | IP | CIDR | IP_RANGE>

-[Active] Forward / reverse DNS brute force
+**\[Active] Forward / reverse DNS brute force**

-, used for mail services, are configured for the domain, reverse lookup brute force may possible.
-Both actions require direct interactions with the DNS
+Forward `DNS` lookup brute force consist of attempting to guess valid subdomains through `DNS` resolution.
+In addition, if the `DNS` `PTR records`, used for mail services, are configured for the domain, reverse lookup brute force may possible.
+Both actions require direct interactions with the `DNS` nameservers of the targeted entity.

-[Passive / Active] Automated enumeration tools
+**\[Passive / Active] Automated enumeration tools**

 Multiple tools can be used to automate the process of passively enumerating subdomains using public resources.
 While the tools introduced below generally produce fairly similar results, slight differences may arise and executing each tool can ensure a more comprehensive enumeration.